korsaysky/alx-system_engineering-devops/0x02-shell_redirections/README.md

 -name "*.js": This option specifies that we're only interested in files with a ".js" extension.

 -delete: This option specifies that we want to delete the files that match the previous options.

+task 10: #!/bin/bash: specifies the shell to be used for the script find . -type d: searches for directories in the current directory and subdirectories
+| : then
+wc -l: counts the number of directories and subdirectories found by the find command